-Photo 4 Near threshold examples of plastics in fulmar stomachs in 2018.

-Fulmar NET-2018-002 had a partly scavenged stomach (and is thus not included in calculations), but still had 3 plastic particles (2 industrial granules and a fragment) weighing 0.1313 gram, so slightly above the threshold.
-The stomach of fulmar NET-2018-006 contained 13 user plastic particles, notably parts of a plastic bag, weighing 0.0781 gram, so under the 0.1g threshold.
-The long-term EcoQO target implies that no more than 10% or less of the birds may contain the amount of plastic or more as on the left photo.
+Photo 4.
+Near threshold examples of plastics in fulmar stomachs in 2019.
+Fulmar NET-2019-019 (left photo) had 22 plastic particles weighing 0.1012 gram, so slightly above the threshold.
+The stomach of fulmar NET-2019-021 (right photo) contained 13 plastic particles (1 industrial pellet at top left and 12 user plastics) weighing 0.0996 gram, so just under the 0.1g threshold.
+The long-term EcoQO target implies that no more than 10% of the birds may contain the amount of plastic or more as on the left photo.
 However, up to 90% of birds is still allowed to have a quantity of plastics as on the right photograph.